openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This specification uses the terms "Access Token", "Authorization Endpoint", "Authorization Request", "Authorization Response", "Authorization Code Grant", "Authorization Server", "Client", "Client Authentication", "Client Identifier", "Grant Type", "Refresh Token", "Token Endpoint", Token Request" and "Token Response" defined by OAuth 2.0 [@!RFC6749], the terms "End-User", "Entity", and "Request Object" as defined by OpenID Connect Core [@!OpenID.Core], the term "JSON Web Token (JWT)" defined by JSON Web Token (JWT) [@!RFC7519], the term "JOSE Header" and "Base64url Encoding" defined by JSON Web Signature (JWS) [@!RFC7515].

 This specification also defines the following terms.
-In the case where a term has a definition that differs, the definition below is authoritative.
+In the case where a term has a definition that differs, the definition below is authoritative for this specification.

 Credential:
 :  A set of one or more claims about a subject made by a Credential Issuer.
 Note that this definition of a term "credential" in this specification is different from that in [@!OpenID.Core] and [@!RFC6749].

 Verifiable Credential (VC):
 :  An Issuer-signed Credential whose authenticity can be cryptographically verified.
-Can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].
+It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 W3C Verifiable Credential:
 :  A Verifiable Credential compliant to the [@VC_DATA] specification.